 - DeX is “unfinished business”, accessories cost extra

 If you thought the Galaxy Tab S4 is expensive, just check out the price tag of Apple’s latest iPad Pro with Retina Display.
 Yes, this tablet sells for over $600, but if you’re looking for the ultimate tablet for gaming, the iPad Pro has your name on it.

 Even if it will bleed your bank account dry, at least you’ll get your hands on the best gear out-there, starting with the drop-dead-gorgeous 10.5 inches wide Retina display, and ending up with Apple’s latest-gen A10X fusion chip with 64-bit architecture embedded M10 coprocessor.
-And yes, this is the fastest mobile system on chip money can buy in 2018.
+And yes, this is the fastest mobile system on chip money can buy.
 Also, Apple’s gaming-app ecosystem is flawless, hence the iPad Pro makes for the best tablet for gaming.
 Ever.
 Period.
 End of story.